nrz/ylikuutio/README.md

 Q: What are the target platforms of Ylikuutio?
 A: Ylikuutio targets Linux, Windows and Android, in this order.
    Cross-compiling from Linux to Windows works!
-   Cross-compiling for Android is not implemented yet.
+   Cross-compiling from Linux to Android is not implemented yet.
    Currently only 64-bit environments are supported.

 Q: What graphics APIs Ylikuutio uses?